brieweb/saclug.org/content/pages/bylaws.md

 President may dissolve a committee at any time.
 It is recommended that committees that have completed their assigned task, or whose task is found to be unachievable, be dissolved.
-President's decision to dissolve a committee may be overruled by a majority vote either of NBLUG as a whole, or of the committee's membership.
+President's decision to dissolve a committee may be overruled by a majority vote either of SacLUG as a whole, or of the committee's membership.

 ## Article V: Events

-Members attending the event are requested to remember that they are representing NBLUG, and not behave in a manner that may tarnish the club's image.
+Members attending the event are requested to remember that they are representing SacLUG, and not behave in a manner that may tarnish the club's image.
 People encountered in the course of the event with differing views and differing OSes should be treated with dignity and respect despite their somewhat questionable tastes.
-Remember, NBLUG will not bail you out of jail, so please cooperate with any relevant authority figures.
+Remember, SacLUG will not bail you out of jail, so please cooperate with any relevant authority figures.
 Protests should be kept off the property of the protestee and not block the entryway to their place of business.